ournetworks/2022-submissions/.github/ISSUE_TEMPLATE/submission.md

 Duration: [ once | repeats (describe!) | ongoing | other (describe!) ]
 Language: [ english | french | ojibwe | spanish | other (describe!) ]

-## Objective

-[Identify 1-3 key objectives for the session (could be participant takeaways or outcomes)]

 ## Presenter(s)